wlsf82/protractor-and-webrtc/README.md

 - Translation to other languages
 - Tests where the second browser interacts with the first browser
+- Separating test for single browser and more browsers in different files

 ## Lesson 0 - Setup